A wise person once observed: “too many people take a situation and create complexity where none is needed.”

 For example, consider the story about the early days of NASA’s space program,

-He then went on to relate an illustrative story about NASA.
-Early in the space program, NASA discovered that ballpoint pens would not work in zero gravity.
+NASA engineers discovered ballpoint pens would not work in zero gravity.

-So their scientists spent a decade, and huge amounts of money, developing a pen that wrote in zero gravity.
+So spent a decade, and huge amounts of money, developing a pen that wrote in zero gravity.

 It worked on almost any surface, and at extremely low temperatures, and in any position a NASA astronaut might be in while writing.

-Meanwhile, the Russians settled on a simpler, less expensive solution…
+Their space engineers settled on a less expensive solution…

 Their astronauts used pencils.

-And we wind up working harder than we need to as a result.
+And so we often wind up working harder than we need to.

 Perhaps you can’t eliminate much complexity in the practice of law, but…